Horizontal-org/Tella-website/docs/For organizations/odk.md

 For civil society organizations and human rights defenders, we recommend using [KoboToolbox](https://www.kobotoolbox.org/) to create forms with custom questions, manage users, and aggregate the data submitted by users.
 Based on our experience, KoboToolbox is user-friendly and flexible, and it is also open source.
 KoboToolbox offers a [community plan for non-profits](https://www.kobotoolbox.org/pricing/) and offer free training resources and guidance on how to structure the data on the server (Self-serve learning base and Community Forum).
 It is also possible [to use a private instance of KoboToolbox](https://www.kobotoolbox.org/services/private-servers/) or [self-host it](https://support.kobotoolbox.org/kobo_your_servers.html).

 :::tip
-If you are interested in using the Tella+KoboToolbox integration, we could set up a meeting between the Tella and KoboToolbox teams to discuss the best hosting plan for your use case.
-Please [contact us](/contact-us) if you need support.
+We are work closely with the Kobotoolbox team.
+If you are interested in using the Tella-KoboToolbox connection and would like some support or to discuss the best hosting plan for your use case, please [contact us](/contact-us).
 :::

 There are other ODK-compliant apps available, like [Ona](https://ona.io/home/) or [ODK Cloud](https://https://getodk.org/index.html).
 Tella works with any of these.